Tantive IV: Depiction

-The Tantive IV first appears in the opening of Star Wars as it is captured by the Imperial I-class Star Destroyer Devastator over Tatooine.
-The ship was carrying Princess Leia and the plans for the Empire's Death Star battle station.
+The Tantive IV first appears in the opening of Star Wars as it is captured by the Imperial I-class Star Destroyer Devastator over Tatooine, It started life as a CR90 named as Star of Alderaan, but was renamed in honor of diplomats from Tantive IV who visited Alderaan, The ship was carrying Princess Leia and the plans for the Empire's Death Star battle station.
 Leia had taken the ship to Tatooine to recruit the Jedi Master Obi-Wan Kenobi to join the rebellion.
 Unable to find Kenobi herself, Leia gives the plans and a message to R2-D2, who escapes with C-3PO in an escape pod and lands on Tatooine.
-According to the Star Wars Encyclopedia, the ship was subsequently destroyed by Darth Vader; this plotline is now part of the non-canon Legends timeline.
+According to the Star Wars Encyclopedia, the ship was subsequently destroyed by Darth Vader.
+Since the Disney purchase of Lucasfilm, this plotline is part of the non-canon Legends timeline.

 The vessel appears at the end of Rogue One (2016), with the film's final scenes depicting how the Death Star plans reached the ship and Leia beginning their journey to Tatooine.
 The film's novelization further states that the ship was meant to take part in the Battle of Scarif, but had been docked for repairs aboard Admiral Raddus' ship, the MC75 Star Cruiser Profundity.
 Once the battle was finished, the ship would head to Tatooine to deliver Bail Organa's request for help to Obi-Wan Kenobi.
 However, Tantive IV was forced to launch before repairs were completed due to the capture of the Profundity and in order to protect the newly stolen Death Star plans from Darth Vader.
 Although they were able to elude Vader initially, damage sustained during the escape and the still-unrepaired malfunctions allowed Vader's ship to disable and catch them above Tatooine.

-The ship makes a return in Star Wars: The Rise of Skywalker as the center of the Resistance's base and during the final battle on Exegol as part of the Resistance's initial attack fleet.
-It was one of the ships hit by Palpatine's Force lightning assault, and although the fate of the ship and its pilot, Nien Nunb, are not mentioned in the movie, it is presumed to be destroyed and Nunb lost.
+The ship appears in Star Wars: The Rise of Skywalker as the center of the Resistance's base and during the final battle on Exegol as part of the Resistance's initial attack fleet.
+Prior to the events of the film, it was discovered in a state of disrepair by a former Imperial senator in the Yarma system.
+The senator, who was sympathetic to Leia's cause, repaired the vessel and returned it to her as a gift.
+It was one of the ships hit by the resurrected Darth Sidious' Force lightning assault, and although the fate of the ship and its pilot, Nien Nunb, are not mentioned in the movie, it is presumed to be destroyed and Nunb lost.
 This supposition was confirmed by the novelization's author, Rae Carson.